annabook21/NetArmyKn1f3/README.md

         -   **Ring Layout**: Organizes hosts in clean, concentric circles, providing a structured and orderly view.
         -   **Force-Directed Layout**: Utilizes a physics-based simulation where nodes repel each other, revealing natural network clusters and topology.

+### 2.4.
+Packet Crafter (hping3)

+This advanced module provides a direct interface to the `hping3` tool, allowing for the construction and sending of custom network packets.
+It is designed for experienced users who need to perform granular network tests, such as firewall rule validation or advanced port scanning. *(Note: This feature is currently under development.)*

 ---

 ## 3. Architecture and Design